BattletechModders/StrategicOperations/README.md

 `customSpawnReticleColor` - new type, defines custom color of reticle used for spawns. fields r, g, b, are RGB values, 0-255.

 `customSpawnReticleAsset` string. name of custom .DDS asset that will be used for Spawn reticle (needs to be one that is added to manifest via modtek)

+`MountIndicatorAsset` - string. name of custom .DDS asset that will be used for Mount indicator when using Battle Armor (needs to be one that is added to manifest via modtek)

+`MountIndicatorColor` - as `customSpawnReticleColor`, defines custom color of reticle used for Mount indicator. fields r, g, b, are RGB values, 0-255.

 `strafeWaves` - int, default number of units (same unit copied multiple times) that will perform a strafe. e.g., if set to 3 and strafe calls a Lightning Aerospace fighter, 3 Lightnings will strafe the target area in succession.
 They tend to target exactly the same units (unless of course one of the targeted units gets destroyed by one of the previous strafing units).
 Overriden by mechcomponent tags in beacons where tag is "StrafeWaves_X" where X is the number of waves.
 E.g. a beacon with tag `StrafeWaves_5` would strafe with 5 units.